marcmeru11/HKSEasyMod/README.md

 - 💰 **Double Resources:** Automatically doubles Geo, Shards, and Silk pickups.
 - 🛡️ **Damage Capping:** Caps all damage taken to 1 point to reduce difficulty.
 - 🧭 **Compass Always Visible:** Keeps your compass icon visible on the map at all times for easy orientation.
+- ⚔️ **Double dealed Damage:** Every hit with any weapon, tool or hability dealed by hornet is doubled.

 This mod leverages **BepInEx** and **Harmony** for seamless integration into the game.